Emilio Estevez: 1990–present

 Estevez has acted alongside his father several times.
-He starred in (and directed) the 1996 The War at Home in which he played a Vietnam War veteran dealing with posttraumatic stress disorder, while Martin Sheen played his unsympathetic father.
+He starred in (and directed) the 1996 The War at Home in which he played Jeremy Collier, a Vietnam War veteran dealing with posttraumatic stress disorder, while Martin Sheen played his unsympathetic father Bob.

 Estevez appeared in an uncredited role in the feature film Mission: Impossible.
-From 1998 to 1999, he appeared in three television films: the spaghetti Western Dollar for the Dead (1998), the comedy Late Last Night (1999), and Rated X (2000), which he directed.
+From 1998 to 1999, he appeared in three television films: the spaghetti Western Dollar for the Dead (1998), the comedy Late Last Night (1999) and Rated X (2000), which he directed.
 In 2000, Estevez starred in the Moxie!
-Award-winning thriller Sand as part of an ensemble cast that also included Denis Leary, Jon Lovitz, Harry Dean Stanton, and Julie Delpy.
+Award-winning thriller Sand as part of an ensemble cast that also included Denis Leary, Jon Lovitz, Harry Dean Stanton and Julie Delpy.

-In 2003, he made his voice acting debut when he helped create the English dubbed version of The 3 Wise Men with his father.
+In 2003, Estevez made his voice acting debut when he helped create the English dubbed version of The 3 Wise Men with his father.
 Later, Estevez starred in The L.A.
 Riot Spectacular and voiced the English version of the film Arthur and the Invisibles.
-In 2008, he guest-starred on his brother's sitcom Two and a Half Men as an old friend of Charlie Sheen's character.
+In 2008, he guest-starred on his brother's sitcom Two and a Half Men as Andy Patterson, an old friend of Charlie Sheen's character Charlie Harper.
 (His father Martin Sheen had also guest-starred in 2005.)

-In an interview a month after the 2010 Oscar tribute to John Hughes he explained his absence as publicity shyness: "I've never been a guy that went out there to get publicity on myself.
+In an interview a month after the tribute to John Hughes at the 82nd Academy Awards, Estevez explained his absence as publicity shyness: "I've never been a guy that went out there to get publicity on myself.
 I never saw the value in it."
 In 2017, his appearance in films was found to generate the highest return on investment (ROI) on average of all Hollywood actors.

 Estevez reprised his role as Coach Gordon Bombay in the 2021 Disney+ TV series, The Mighty Ducks: Game Changers.
 It was reported in November 2021 that Estevez would not return in the show's second season due to a contract dispute and creative differences.